-The meaning and limits of confidentiality are defined in developmentally appropriate terms to students.
+The meaning and limits of confidentiality are defined in developmentally appropriate terms for students.
 School Counselors recognize that while the primary obligation for confidentiality is to the student, there must be an understanding that balances this confidentiality with the legal and inherent rights of parents/guardians to be the guiding voice in their children’s lives.

 While it is important that a student’s conversations with a school counselor be kept confidential, confidentiality does have its limitations.
-According to the American School Counselor Association’s Ethical Standards for School Counselors, counselors must “keep information confidential unless legal requirements demand that confidential information be revealed or a breach is required to prevent serious and foreseeable harm to the student or others” (American School Counselor Association [ASCA], 2010).
+According to the American School Counselor Association’s Ethical Standards for School Counselors, counselors must “keep the information confidential unless legal requirements demand that confidential information be revealed or a breach is required to prevent serious and foreseeable harm to the student or others” (American School Counselor Association [ASCA], 2010).

-- Verbal, Physical or Sexual Abuse
+- Verbal, Physical, or Sexual Abuse

 - A desire to harm him/herself